 We recognise that each student at the beginning of year 7 will come with a broad range of experiences, achievements and attainment from their primary schooling.
 Our key stage 3 curriculum is carefully designed to fully induct and integrate students into the secondary phase.
-There are three learning pathways: Omega, Gamma or Alpha which students follow for English, Maths, Science, Religious Studies and MFL, being set in the appropriate pathway for each of these subject.
-Students are taught all other subjects, including PSHE, in their mixed attainment Family Groups.
+There are three ability streams: Omega, Gamma and Alpha which students follow for English, Maths, Science, Religious Studies and MFL, being set in the appropriate class for each of these subjects according to attainment.
+For all other subjects, including PSHE, students are taught in their mixed attainment Family Groups.

-Students in the Omega pathway will thrive on the challenge and stretch that will build on the expectation that they have exceeded the required key stage 2 standard.
+Students in the Omega stream will thrive on the challenge and stretch that will build on the expectation that they have exceeded the required key stage 2 standard.
 Along with the core subjects of English, Maths, Science, R.S, French and Spanish, students will have lessons in the Social Sciences, such as Philosophy, Psychology and Sociology.
-The Gamma pathway is aimed at those students who have met the expected key stage 2 standard.
-Students on the Gamma pathway will study English, Maths, Science, R.S, French or Spanish and Social Sciences.
-Students who have not yet met the key stage 2 standard will start on the Alpha pathway.
-This will provide each student with the bespoke intervention that is needed for them to make the progress.
-Students will study English, Maths, Science, R.S, French or Spanish.
-The pathways are flexible and we will operate the necessary number of classes needed in each pathway.

 KEY STAGE 5

-In September 2021 we will be providing an all-through education from early years through to the age of 19 with opportunities for students to join us at each key stage.
-Our sixth form will welcome students from September 2021 and we will offer a fully academic curriculum with an extensive extra-curricular and social programme.
+The Sixth Form completes our offer of an all-through education, from early years through to the age of 19 with opportunities for students to join us at each key stage.
+At Key Stage 5 we offer a fully academic curriculum comprising A Level and BTEC subjects, complimented by an extensive co-curricular and social programme.
 Please see the sixth form page for more information about the application process.